OpenKotlin/DSLAnimator/README.md

-# KotlinIsGreat
-This repository aims to use kotlin to implement or combine some functionality which I think are good.

-## DSL Animator
+# DSL Animator
-With this tool, you can write the animator in a DSL style which has a more clearly structure to read and easier to write.
+DSL Animator is a library which can let you write the animator in a DSL style which has a more clearly structure to read and easier to write.
+Just like building block.

 ### Code samples: